Pipes and Variables

 This will tell us the number of lines, words and characters in the file.
 If we want only the number of lines, we can use the -l flag for lines.

-We might want to search multiple FASTQ files for sequences that match our search pattern.
+What if we might want to search multiple times in a file for our search pattern?
 However, we need to be careful, because each time we use the > command to redirect output to a file, the new output will replace the output that was already present in the file.
-This is called “overwriting” and, just like you don’t want to overwrite your video recording of your kid’s first birthday party, you also want to avoid overwriting your data files.
+This is called “overwriting” and

-Here, the output of our second call to wc shows that we no longer have any lines in our bad_reads.txt file.
-This is because the second file we searched (SRR097977.fastq) does not contain any lines that match our search sequence.
-So our file was overwritten and is now empty.
+Here, the output of our second call to wc shows that we no longer have any lines in our paired_end_samples.txt file.
+This is because the second time we searched our file was overwritten and now only contains the new matches.

 We can avoid overwriting our files by using the command >>. >> is known as the “append redirect” and will append new output to the end of a file, rather than overwriting it.